-- Continue oversight on the monitoring and management of SABIC top risks and emerging risks. - Continue overseeing successful business continuity and management. - Continue overseeing the progress towards achieving the Carbon Neutrality strategy targets. - Continue monitoring the ESG and sustainability reporting. - Continue overseeing the effectiveness of EHSS systems, and ensuring their compliance with the relevant legislation, laws, and regulations. - Continue reviewing relevant disclosures of SABIC's annual integrated report.
+- Continue oversight on the monitoring and management of SABIC top risks and emerging risks. - Continue overseeing successful business continuity and management. - Continue overseeing the progress towards achieving the Carbon Neutrality Strategy targets. - Continue monitoring the ESG and Sustainability reporting. - Continue overseeing the effectiveness of EHSS systems, and ensuring their compliance with the relevant legislation, laws, and regulations. - Continue reviewing relevant disclosures of SABIC's Integrated Annual Report.